Dantrium Intravenous Side Effects

-Note: This document contains side effect information about dantrolene.
-Some of the dosage forms listed on this page may not apply to the brand name Dantrium Intravenous.
+Note: This page contains information about the side effects of dantrolene.
+Some of the dosage forms included on this document may not apply to the brand name Dantrium Intravenous.

-Some side effects of Dantrium Intravenous may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Dantrium Intravenous may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to dantrolene: oral capsule

 In addition to its needed effects, some unwanted effects may be caused by dantrolene (the active ingredient contained in Dantrium Intravenous).
 In the event that any of these side effects do occur, they may require medical attention.
 Serious side effects are very rare when dantrolene is taken for a short time, for example, when it is used for a few days before, during, or after surgery or anesthesia to prevent or treat malignant hyperthermia.
 However, serious side effects may occur, especially when the medicine is taken for a long time.

 You should check with your doctor immediately if any of these side effects occur when taking dantrolene:Less common